-Tala Yuan is a contemporary jewellery maker living and working in China.
-By creating work based on her reflections of life, examination of culture and pursue of mental grounds, she reviews her understanding of the Chinese culture, while searching for her own identity.
+Tala Yuan is a contemporary jewellery artist living and working in China.
+By creating work based on her reflections of life, examination of culture and pursuit of mental grounds, she reviews her understanding of the Chinese culture, while searching for her own identity.

 What have you rebelled against in the past, and what are you rebelling against now?

 In fact the word rethinking would be more precise.
 I constantly rethink my ways of creating.
 I’ve been trying to create a free state of mind in order to remove my borders.